 The Average Cost of a Wedding

-Taking a little time to research this matter, you’re likely to find countless statistics bandied about.
-For instance, an oft-quoted fact is that the average wedding in the United States today costs approximately $27,000, which is actually down from a high point of $28,082 in 2008, according to a USA Today article referencing Brides magazine.
+Taking a little time to research this matter, you’re likely to find countless statistics floating around.
+For instance, an often quoted fact is that the average wedding in the United States today costs approximately $27,000, which is actually down from a high point of $28,082 in 2008, according to a USA Today article referencing Brides magazine.
 However, if this sum sounds a bit exorbitant, just bear in mind that “average” is actually a relative term.

 As it turns out, the $27,000 figure is derived from the same arithmetic means you learned in school: Simply divide the total amount of money spent on weddings annually by the number of annual weddings.
 The result is the average or mean amount, which Brides calculates at precisely $26,989, rounded up to $27,000.
 The interesting twist is that most brides spend substantially less than $27,000.